soliv36/SDR-BPSK-COMM/README.md

-A communication system for the Adalm-Pluto SDR.
+A (attempt) communication system for the Adalm-Pluto SDR.